 Asian-Style Keto Chicken Fried Rice Recipe (2)

 Gluten-free Tamari soy sauce and toasted sesame seed oil come together beautifully to create a flavorful Asian-style chicken fried rice.
 This recipe is forgiving; feel free to add in your favorite low-carb vegetables to make it your own!
+This recipe makes 5 servings with 3.6 g pf net carbs per serving.

 - 3 tablespoons of unsalted butter, divided